RishiGoswami836/Docker_minio/README.md

     docker-compose up -d

-The above command will be executed whem the below given **.yml** will be created in the designated directory.
+The above command will be executed when the below given **.yml** will be created in the designated directory.

         version: '3.8'